 Calhoun Community College Testing and Assessment Center is open Monday-Friday.
-For more information and hours of availability, please contact 256-306-2522.
-The Assessment Center provides WorkKeys assessments and assists academic faculty in providing academic credit testing.
-Student testing is available on a first come-first served basis.
-WorkKeys assessments are by appointment only.
+For more information and hours of availability, please contact 256-306-2522 (Decatur) or 256-890-4792 (Huntsville).
+In addition to assisting academic faculty in providing academic credit testing and distance learning exams, the Testing Centers offer a variety of testing programs and services: WorkKeys assessments, ACT Residual testing, CLEP for credit testing, and many other employment and occupational certifications.